-Household demand peaks at 2033 for an additional 760 households (inclusive of a 20% buffer)
+Household demand peaks at 2033 for an additional 588 households (inclusive of a 20% buffer).

 Business: Intensification in the Port and Washdyke Industrial areas to cater for forecast growth.
+Modest Industrial infill on Washdyke Flat Road.

 Timaru town centre is consolidated and provides higher amenity and a wider range of services.